vietnam

 The hundreds of bars, clubs, lounges, spas and karaokes in Hanoi range from extremely basic (4 walls and a stool) to world-class sophisticated venues.
 You'll rarely pay an entrance fee for any nightclubs and the drinks are usually cheap, even in the more upmarket spots.
 The crowd is young, with many travelers and backpackers on a budget.
 They are in the city to have fun, and you'll meet people very easily even if you come by yourself.

 This review is a summary of my findings during my stay: The best bars, the best clubs, the best places to stay, and how to socialize.
-If I forgot something important, please don't hesitate to leave a comment at the end of the post.
+If I forgot something important, please don't hesitate to contact me.

 Hotels near Hanoi Nightlife